abcox/toybox-web-ng2/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.4.

+## Back-end / API

+This is an Angular web client for back-end typescript API (used NestJS) [toybox-api](https://github.com/abcox/toybox-api)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.